<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=314834185700910&amp;ev=PageView&amp;noscript=1">

 XOM-HTML-Planning-Your-Retirement

-No matter where you stand in the planning process, or your current age, we hope this guide provides you a good overview of the steps to take and resources that help you simplify your transition from your company into retirement and get the most from your benefits.
+No matter where you stand in the planning process, or whether you're in your 20s or 60s, we designed this guide to provide you with an overview of the steps to take as you approach retirement.
+With the right resources, you can simplify your transition from Caterpillar into retirement and get the most from your benefits in your city, your state.

-You know you need to be saving and investing, especially since time is on your side the sooner you start, but you don’t have the time or expertise to know if you’re building retirement savings that can last after leaving your company.
+You know you need to be saving and investing, especially since time is on your side the sooner you start.
+However, most Americans don't know how much money to save or the income they'll need for retirement.

 Source: Is it Worth the Money to Hire a Financial Advisor?
 The Balance, 2021

 Starting to save as early as possible matters.
 Time on your side means compounding can have significant impacts on your future savings.
-And, once you’ve started, continuing to increase and maximize your contributions for your 401(k) plan is key.
+And, once you’ve started, continuing to increase and maximize your 401k plan contributions is key to retirement planning.

 ATTV5 Graph page8

-There's a 79% potential boost in wealth at age 65 over a 20-year period when choosing to invest in your company's retirement plan.
+There's a 79% potential boost in wealth at age 65 over a 20-year period when choosing to invest in a company retirement plan.

-As decades go by, you’re likely full swing into your career at your company and your income probably reflects that.
-However, the challenges of saving for retirement start coming from large competing expenses: a mortgage, raising children, and saving for their college.
+As decades go by, you’re likely full swing into your career at Caterpillar, and your income probably reflects that.
+However, the challenges of saving for retirement start coming from large competing expenses: a mortgage, raising children in your city, your state, and saving for their college.

 One of the classic planning conflicts is saving for retirement versus saving for college.
 Most financial planners will tell you that retirement from your company should be your top priority because your child can usually find support from financial aid while you’ll be on your own to fund your retirement.

-How much we recommend that you invest towards your retirement is always based on your unique financial situation and goals.
-However, consider investing a minimum of 10% of your salary toward retirement through your 30s and 40s.
+How much you invest towards your retirement will depend on your unique financial situation and goals.
+However, a good rule of thumb is to consider investing at least 10% of your salary toward retirement through your 30s and 40s.

-In 2024, workers age 50 or older can invest up to $23,000 into their retirement plan/401(k), and once they meet this limit, they can add an additional $7,500 in catch-up contributions for a combined annual total of $30,500.
+In 2026, workers age 50 or older can invest up to $24,500 into their retirement plan/401(k) and, once they meet this limit, they can add an additional $8,000 in catch-up contributions for a combined total of $32,500 for the year.
 These limits are adjusted annually for inflation.

 These retirement savings vehicles give you the chance to take advantage of three main benefits: